Singh-Sg/ML-System_/README.md

 ## Installation

-Dillinger requires [Docker](https://www.docker.com/products/docker-desktop//) to run.
+This requires [Docker](https://www.docker.com/products/docker-desktop//) to run.

 Install the dependencies and devDependencies and start the server.